davideastmond/newsaggregator/readme.md

     use of database.

 ### Future Feature ideas
-- caching of favorite articles so as to minimize hits to the database.
 - ad hoc custom searches with multiple search topics
 - testing of routes
 - multiple language options